-I recently attended an open house sponsored by the Park.
+Several members of the Juan de Fuca Scenic Byway Association attended open houses sponsored by the Olympic National Park.
 The Park staff was on hand to inform the public of their plans.
 Comments were accepted in writing and by taped recordings.
 It was unfortunate that an open public forum at which local citizens could speak was not allowed, because the passion of an individual's position was lost to the Park as well as to the other participants.